Forney Commercial Hood Cleaning

 Kitchen fit

-The same provider call should sound different for a fryer-heavy kitchen, a light-use cafe, and a restaurant with inspection paperwork due next week.
+The same hood-cleaning call should sound different for a fryer-heavy kitchen, a light-use cafe, and a restaurant with inspection paperwork due next week.

 Fryer-heavy restaurants